My-Tech-Work/php-comment-view-project/README.md

 # php-comment-view-project
-This project show the comment what the people have commented after their regedtration To run this project download xampp software install it setup localhost goto your favourite browser typein localhost/phpmyadmin it loads for you mysql databae
+This project show the comment what the people have commented after their registration To run this project download xampp software install it setup localhost goto your favourite browser typein localhost/phpmyadmin it loads for you mysql databae